 Note: Regarding this issue of descriptive vs. prescriptive rules, John McWorter gave a great TED talk about texting.

-Some of the arguments this book makes are very controversial, which is what makes it such a good book, but also one you have to think a lot about.
+Some of the arguments The Language Instinct makes are very controversial, which is what makes it such a good book, but also one you have to think a lot about.
 I’m a big fan of learning more about the most basic principles that guide our everyday life.
 Language is one of them for sure, so thumbs up for this one.

 Who would I recommend The Language Instinct summary to?